YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 to establish communication with by radio:The radioman was able to raise shore headquarters after three tries.

-Mining to excavate (an opening) upward from level below.
+Mining . to excavate (an opening) upward from a level below.

 race